David experiments with new formulations while working as a chemist, and he experiments with new recipes while at home in his kitchen.

 Bruschetta is a fresh, deliciously tasty, extremely flavourful and brilliantly simple Italian appetizer that can be prepared in just 15 minutes with just a few common ingredients.
-It is the perfect and most convenient snack to produce and is ideal as an appetizer, entrée and for entertaining.
-Think of a lazy summer night on the garden patio, with friends, family and loved ones, enjoying bruschetta and bubbly and of course a good conversation…whoa that sounds so cheesy doesn’t it!
+It is the perfect and most convenient snack to produce and is ideal as an appetizer, entrée, and for entertaining.
+Think of a lazy summer night on the garden patio with friends, family, and loved ones, enjoying bruschetta and bubbly and of course a good conversation.

 - 1 large white baguette, a little stale is better